thamidu/COD4-HUDs-Creator/README.md

 ## Installation

 * Copy the main_shared folder to your `cod4directory/` folder.
-* Copy 'server.cfg' to your `cod4directory/main/` folder.
+* Copy 'server.cfg' in main folder to your `cod4directory/main/` folder.
 * Edit the 'server.cfg' file. *Instructions are in that file*.
 * Start the server with `+exec server.cfg` parameter.